Home Home

 Tel: 0207 834 0149

-"Mexican" food in London.
+Mexican style food in London.
 Who`d of thought?
 The food was very good and the prices were reasonable.
-One of the few places we found you could get a refill on your drinks for free.
+One of the few places we found you could get a refill on your drinks...for free!
 Only a few blocks from the hotel.
 Recommended.

 Nando`s Restaurant